Skip Ribbon Commands

 Interference

-An elevated level of myoglobin in urine does not identify the clinical disorder.
+An elevated level of urinary myoglobin alone does not identify the clinical disorder.

-Urinary myoglobin deteriorates rapidly unless stabilized immediately after collection by alkalizing with sodium carbonate.
+Urinary myoglobin concentration deteriorates rapidly unless stabilized immediately after collection by alkalinizing with sodium carbonate.
+Urine collected with any preservative other than sodium carbonate will not provide valid results.

-Urinary myoglobin does not withstand freezing even when pH is raised with sodium carbonate.
+Urinary myoglobin does not withstand freezing even when the pH is raised with sodium carbonate.

 Performing Laboratory Information